azigler/azigler/README.md

 # Howdy! 👋

-Andrew Zigler is a developer advocate and podcast host specializing in developer experience.
-Through technical content and community building, he helps engineers deliver better software. 🍎
+Andrew Zigler is a developer advocate at [LinearB](https://linearb.io/) and the host of [Dev Interrupted](https://devinterrupted.substack.com/), a Substack newsletter and podcast for software engineering leaders with 18K+ subscribers where he explores the intersection of developer experience and successful habits.
+Through technical content and community building, he helps engineers deliver better software for our world. 🍎

 ## Presentations